 As tempting as it may be to share your version of why your marriage is ending, all you need to share are the simple, basic details such as that your marriage is ending, if you’ll be moving and where your child will be living.
 If there are third parties involved, teachers don’t need to know how you feel about it or how you got to that place.
 They just need to know the person’s name since your child may refer to them.

 Dr. Leah says it’s helpful to see your child’s school as their place of business.
 It’s where your child goes to do their work and your job is do what you can to keep that drama free.
-It’s also important to remember that what do communicate is not confidential and may be repeated to others.
+It’s also important to remember that what does communicate is not confidential and may be repeated to others.

 Help Your Ex